nandobutzke/ilia-nodejs-challenge/README.md

     - Project setup documentation (readme.md).
     - Application and Database running on a container (Docker, ...).
     - This Microservice must receive HTTP Request.
-    - Have a dedicated database (Postgres, MySQL, Mongo...).
+    - Have a dedicated database(Postgres, MySQL, Mongo, DynamoDB...), you may use an Auth service like AWS Cognito.
     - JWT authentication on all routes (endpoints) the PrivateKey must be ILIACHALLENGE (passed by env var).
     - Set the Microservice port to 3002.
     - Gitflow applied with Code Review in each step, open a feature/branch, create at least one pull request and merge it with Main(master deprecated), this step is important to simulate a teamwork and not just a commit.
     - Internal Communication Security (JWT, SSL, ...), if it is JWT the PrivateKey must be ILIACHALLENGE_INTERNAL (passed by env var).
-    - Communication between Microservices using gRPC, REST, Kafka, RabbitMQ, (if this communication needs a Docker environment too).
+    - Communication between Microservices using any of the following: gRPC, REST, Kafka or via Messaging Queues (update your readme with the instructions to run if using a Docker/Container environment).

 #### In the end, send us your fork repo updated.
 As soon as you finish, please let us know.